-Thousands of people every year make the journey to a suburb some 30 miles east of San Francisco to the ashram of Mata Amritanandamayi, a 58-year-old spiritual guru from southern India.
+Thousands of people every year make the journey to a suburb some 30 miles east of San Francisco to the ashram (religious retreat) of Mata Amritanandamayi, a 58-year-old spiritual guru from southern India.
 Once there, people wait for hours in order to kneel before her and be embraced.

 Mata Amritanandamayi, famously referred to as the “hugging saint”, has embraced and comforted more than 32 million people using her trademark blessing: a big, rapturous hug that admirers describe as transformative, cleansing, an infusion of pure, unconditional love that works on you like a magic elixir.